schachmett/xpl/README.md

 ## Installation
 ### Ubuntu

-If you don't already have it installed, install python and pip as well as libffi6 and pythongi through apt.
+If you don't already have it installed, install python and pip as well as libffi6 and python-gi through apt.

 ```shell
 $ sudo apt install python3 pip3